telerik/xaml-docs/controls/radgridview/sorting/basics.md

 The __Sorted__ event allows you to get the instance of the column by which the data is sorted via its __GridViewSortedEventArgs__.

-In the event handler you can place some code that has to be executed when the data in the __RadGridView__ gets sorted.
+In the event handler, you can place some code that has to be executed when the data in the __RadGridView__ gets sorted.
 For example, you can change the [TextAlignment]({%slug gridview-columns-customizing-columns%}#text-properties) of the sorted column:

 #### __[C#] Example 5: Change the TextAlignment of the sorted column__